gnzlbg/jemallocator/README.md

 # License

-Serde is licensed under either of
+This project is licensed under either of

  * Apache License, Version 2.0, ([LICENSE-APACHE](LICENSE-APACHE) or
    http://www.apache.org/licenses/LICENSE-2.0)